NNeveur/MultiAntennaController/README.md

  I have couple of boards in production, I need to do hardware debuging

  Software for Main Controler (Teensy) is not fully done.

+ Special Thanks to Rabby S21RC who inspired me with is great and nice SSPA Controler

 ![MainControl](https://github.com/user-attachments/assets/b221a1fb-7753-4c5d-a02f-8de5f6859774)